vigetlabs/unscramble/README.md

 Unscramble
 ========

 We're gonna write a program that can unscramble a word.
-Like the individual "Jumble" puzzles in the newspaper.
+Inspired by the "Jumble" puzzle in the newspaper, the program should accept a single, scrambled word and return a matching entry from the English dictionary.

     > ./unscramble cofer
     force